Skin & Soft Tissue Lesions

-Often referred to as lumps and bumps these can sometimes be removed in the office.
+These procedures are usually minor and these can often be done in the office.
 These are rarely malignant but only a medical professional can help determine this.
-Our lipoma surgeon is capable of removing these lumps and bumps via lipoma removal surgery.
-Experienced and fully capable of performing lipoma surgery.

 When should you have a lipoma removed?

 Lipomas are generally benign tumors consisting of fat cells that develop under the skin.
-Whether or not to remove a lipoma depends on various factors, including its size, location, symptoms, and the individual's preferences.
+Whether or not to remove a lipoma depends on various factors including size, location, symptoms, and the individual's preferences.
 Here are some considerations:

 Size: Larger lipomas may cause discomfort, impede movement, or be aesthetically bothersome.
 Removal is often recommended for lipomas that are growing rapidly or exceed a certain size.